-This page provides information about the City's commitment to supporting migrant employment through the Kaleidoscope Initiative.
+This page provides information about the City's commitment to supporting migrant employment through the Kaleidoscope Initiative project.

 Moving to a new country can be both exciting and challenging, especially when it comes to finding employment.

-The Kaleidoscope Initiative assists prospective employees and employers by offering information, resources and business support along with networking and business connection opportunities.
-The West Australian Government has funded the Kaleidoscope Initiative with the support of the City of Stirling and the Toronto Region Immigrant Employment Council (TRIEC) and funded by Office of Multicultural Interests, Government of Western Australia through its ‘Local Projects, Local Jobs’ Program.
+The Kaleidoscope Initiative project assists prospective employees and employers by offering information, resources and business support along with networking and business connection opportunities.
+This project has been developed in partnership with Toronto Region Immigrant Employment Council (TRIEC) and funded by Office of Multicultural Interests, Government of Western Australia through its ‘Local Projects, Local Jobs’ Program.

 For more information, please visit the Kaleidoscope Initiative website or contact the team directly via email@example.com.

 Job Shop provides free information and support for people seeking employment prospects, in particular people who are newly arrived in Australia (within the past two years) or who are long-term unemployed.
 Please note priority for appointments will be given to City of Stirling residents.
 Job shop provides links to employment services, assistance with resumes and confidence-building for job interviews.

-Job Shop is available at Mirrabooka Library and Osborne Park Community Centre.
+Job Shop is available at Osborne Community Hub.